About Dr. Elizabeth Crunk-Sikhuashvili

-I am a mental health counselor and an Assistant Professor of Counseling at the George Washington University in Washington, DC.
-I provide psychotherapy to adults who are coping with a range of concerns, including grief and loss, depression and other mood disorders, anxiety, relationship concerns, breakup recovery, self-esteem, family estrangement, family of origin concerns, chronic illness, and stress.
-In particular, I specialize in treating diverse issues in grief and bereavement, including complicated grief, traumatic bereavement, anticipatory grief, non-death loss, loss of self, and life transitions.
-My specialized training and ten years of experiencing conducting research on grief and loss equip me to help individuals navigate these challenging experiences.
+I am a mental health counselor, researcher, and educator providing psychotherapy to adults in the Washington, DC area who are coping with a range of concerns, including grief and loss, depression, anxiety, relationship concerns, breakup recovery, self-esteem concerns, family estrangement, family-of-origin issues, and stress.
+In particular, I specialize in treating diverse issues in grief and bereavement, including complicated grief, traumatic bereavement, grief stemming from the loss of difficult or conflicted relationships, anticipatory grief, non-death loss, loss of self, and life transitions.
+My specialized training and over ten years of experiencing conducting research on grief and loss equip me to help individuals navigate these challenging experiences.

 Loss is often a highly distressing experience and there is not a duration of time that grieving should take.
 However, some mourners feel stuck in their grief or desire compassionate and nonjudgmental support.
-My goal for grief therapy is not to extinguish or "cure" grief, but to help people find ways to manage it.
+My goal for grief therapy is not to extinguish or "cure" grief, but to help people find ways to manage it and to provide targeted grief support.

 I work with adults of all ages, including emerging, midlife, and older adults.
 I have particular experience working with college students, emerging adults, and early-career professionals.